STATUS:

 It is risk management under unstable and often non-ideal conditions.

-than typical home improvement contracts because conditions can change quickly.
+Emergency mitigation agreements look different than typical home improvement contracts because conditions can change quickly.

-We do not "bill" insurance or require you to assign your insurance benefits.
+We do not "bill" insurance or require you to assign your insurance benefits (known as an AOB).
+We do this for one reason: it keeps you in control.

 We will move fast, but not ahead of your understanding.